microfeedback/microfeedback-button/README.md

 will be rendered.
 - `options`
   - `url`: URL for your microfeedback backend.
 If `null`, feedback will be logged to the console.
+May also be a function that receives `btn` and `result` (the user input) as arguments and returns a URL.
 Default: `null`
   - `text`: Text to display in the default button.
 Default: `'Feedback'`
   - `title`: Title to display in the dialog.
 Default: `'Send feedback'`
   - `ariaLabel`: `aria-label` for the default button.